 Cross Referencing Correct works on a column by column basis,it identifies similar values and converts all similar values to the most common value.
 The procedure is as follows

-If a record has the same Match Value as its preceding record set its Format Value to the same as the previous records Format Value.
+8. If a record has the same Match Value as its preceding record set its Format Value to the same as the previous songs Format Value.

-Go through each Audio File record and find the record in the list with the same Field Value and set the name in the Audio record to the Format Value.
+9. Go through each song and find the song in the list with the same Field Value and set the name in the song to the Format Value.

-Local correct tasks like Local Artist Correct only modify songs that do not have a Musicbrainz Id.
-The reason for this is that Local Correcters are primarily provided to improve the quaility of your metadata in preparation for Musicbrainz matching, so having run Autocorrecter on a group of songs you may run it again after making some manual edits to match the remaining unmatched songs, and would not expect songs that have been successfully matched to Musicbrainz to be modified further.
-You can make it run against all songs by checking Preferences/Local Correct/Auto Match/Do local correct on songs that already have a Musicbrainz Id
+Local correct tasks like Local Artist Correct only modify songs that do not have a MusicBrainz Id.
+The reason for this is that Local Correcters are primarily provided to improve the quality of your metadata in preparation for MusicBrainz matching, so having run Autocorrecter on a group of songs you may run it again after making some manual edits to match the remaining unmatched songs, and would not expect songs that have been successfully matched to MusicBrainz to be modified further.
+You can make it run against all songs by checking Preferences/Local Correct/Auto Match/Do local correct on songs that already have a MusicBrainz Id

 You can decide on what the Correcter deems is similar when matching by selecting options from the Auto Match Preferences .
 The more options you enable the more matches the correcter will make but more false positives will also occur.